dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 16 - Sim2Real.md

 The base policy is trained with object properties.
 Then the adaptation module is trained to infer a low-dimensional embedding of the object’s properties such as size and mass from revision joint angles and action history, which is then used by the base policy to rotate the object.

 ##  How is success proved and measured?
-The policy is tested with both simulated and real-robotic hand (16 DOF) and compared to the baseline policies.
+The policy is tested with both simulated and real-robotic hand (16 DOF) and compared to the baseline policies over 30 diverse objects.
+The metrics of evaluations are: rotations,